 Prosecutors possess significant discretion in the criminal justice system.
 The PPSC Deskbook is a means of achieving this goal.
 It is a compilation of the directives that provide instruction and guidance to federal prosecutors, whether employees of the PPSC or private-sector agents, in the exercise of their prosecutorial discretion.

-[Note: Disclosure of relevant evidence is not a matter of prosecutorial discretion, but a legal duty – decision of the Supreme Court in Krieger v.
+[Disclosure of relevant evidence is not a matter of prosecutorial discretion, but a legal duty – this is settled law from the Supreme Court ruling Krieger v.
 Law Society 2002]

 Chapter 2.5 Principles of Disclosure